-The downside of the fear to accept crypto payments is that merchants miss out on a lot of business.
-In Summer 2021, there were over 81 million crypto wallet holders.
-Wallets with millions worth in crypto currency, with limited use to buy products and services online, because only pioneering PSPs offer their merchants this payment option.
+The downside of the fear of accepting crypto payments is that merchants miss out on a lot of business.
+In Summer of 2021, there were over 81 million crypto wallet holders.
+Wallets with millions worth in cryptocurrency, with limited use to buy products and services online because only pioneering PSPs offer their merchants this payment option.

 Increase your revenue by accepting secure crypto payments

 What, if merchants can switch to a payment service provider that allows them to tap into this market of digitally savvy millennials?
 There is a reliable processor out there with decades of experience in safe payment processing that can guarantee merchants that the customer’s crypto payment is authorized and settled in a currency according to the merchants’ preference.
 The wonderful thing about instant FIAT conversion is that it protects merchants from the volatility of crypto currencies.
 Cryptocurrency is processed instantly, allowing merchants to access these funds immediately.
 Instant transactions help streamline a business’s cash flow.
 Transaction fees for crypto payments tend to be significantly lower than the fees for card payments.
 With one simple API integration on both Android and iOS phones, the crypto option is added to the payment methods on the merchants’ web shop app.

 Now how about fraud and chargeback protection?
 The good news is that cryptocurrencies are based on blockchain technology, proven to be one of the safest technologies today.